beztroski/efb-client/SECURITY.md

 ---

 ## 1. PHILOSOPHY AND DESIGN PRINCIPLES
-The Escape From Brilsk launcher is architected with a "privacy by design" approach.
+The Escape From Brilsk client is architected with a "privacy by design" approach.
 We recognise that our enforcement of license integrity requires the processing of certain technical identifiers, and we accept the corresponding duty to protect those identifiers with industry-standard safeguards.
 Every identifier we collect is subject to the principle of least privilege: it is used for a single, defined purpose and retained no longer than technically necessary for that purpose — except where cryptographic hashing renders it irreversibly anonymised, at which point it serves exclusively as a security control.

 ---